Skip to Site Header Skip to Main Content Skip to Footer

 This involves starting at your feet or head as you intentionally tighten and then relaxing each part of your body at a time, aiming to fully relax each part of the body as you go.
 Progressive relaxation can be used to unwind before bedtime and relieve stress.

-The above mentions are just a few popular meditation options.
+The above mentions are just a few popular options.
 Whether you’re looking to reduce stress and anxiety, feel refreshed, or find spiritual enlightenment, you have options.

 Which Meditation Is Right for You?

-Overall, try any type of meditation that appeals to you.
+Overall, try any type that appeals to you.
 If one doesn’t help you relax, try something else until you find a type you connect with.
 Adapt meditation to suit your needs.
 If you feel like you can’t sit still, try a moving meditation or meditative yoga practice.

-The Benefits of Meditation
+The Benefits of Meditation for Sleep

 Emotional & Physical Well-Being